 There are some things you can do to potentially help your dog's eyes or make your pet feel more comfortable.
-It's important to note that while some of these have been proven (David L. Williams, et al.) to help dogs with nuclear sclerosis, cataracts and other health issues, many other natural remedies haven't gone through rigorous scientific testing and haven't proven their effectiveness, they're mostly are based on anecdotal evidence from other pet owners or holistic vets.
+It's important to note that while some of these have been proven (David L. Williams, et al.) to help dogs with nuclear sclerosis, cataracts, and other health issues, many other natural remedies haven't gone through rigorous scientific testing and haven't been proven their effectiveness, they're mostly are based on anecdotal evidence from other pet owners or holistic vets.
 So before you attempt to use these natural treatments, discuss this with your vet.

-A well-trained, certified veterinary acupuncturist is able to place needles at a safe distance from the eye, in ways that can support eye-health and alleviate or eliminate disorders over time.
+A well-trained, certified veterinary acupuncturist is able to place needles at a safe distance from the eye, in ways that can support eye health and alleviate or eliminate disorders over time.
 This is because the eye has acupuncture points located all around it, and four key energy channels (called meridians) that can respond to gentle acupuncture stimulation, explains Dr. Cathy Alinovi, a nationally renowned veterinarian with a Master’s Degree from Perdue University and trained in a wide variety of holistic treatments for animals.

-A variety of foods and supplements can be given to a dog to potentially prevent or delay the onset of nuclear sclerosis, or to help treat the condition if the dog already has it, due to vision promoting and eye-health benefiting ingredients that help to eliminate free-radicals.
+A variety of foods and supplements can be given to a dog to potentially prevent or delay the onset of nuclear sclerosis, or to help treat the condition if the dog already has it, due to vision promoting and eye-health-benefiting ingredients that help to eliminate free-radicals.

 Look for foods and supplements that contain the following antioxidants: